semaphoreci/docs/next-gen-pipeline-guide.md

 Lets have a look at how these blocks are put in order by using [`dependencies`](link-to-deps-field-reference) property.

-We specify that we want to run checks against our source code to verify that the revision we are running pipeline against, is conforming to the rules within our organization.
+We specify that we want to run checks to verify that the revision of code we are running pipeline against, is conforming to the rules.
 We want to run this first.
 Therefore, we specify an empty array for `dependencies` property since there isn't any block which code checks should depend on.